ulead/Arabic-Wordlist-Generator/README.md

 # Arabic-Wordlist-Generator
-Python program to genrate a wordlist in Arabic
+Python program to generate a wordlist in Arabic